background image

 Hurghada is a usual departure point for liveaboard diving trips to the wrecks of the Red Sea due to the location

-Must see dive sites of North of the Red Sea
+Must See North of the Red Sea Dive Sites

 Some of the most popular dive sites in the area include Abu Nuhas, the Thistlegorm wreck, Ras Mohamed National Park, and the Straits of Tiran.
 Abu Nuhas Shipwrecks is a group of four shipwrecks off the coast of Egypt including the Chrisoula K, Giannis D, Carnatic, and Tile Wrecks.
 While some of these wrecks are suitable for beginner or intermediate divers, others like the Giannis D and Chrisoula K require advanced diving skills due to their depth and challenging dive conditions.
 Divers can explore Thistlegorn - the ship's cargo holds, which are filled with trucks, motorcycles, and other war supplies.
 Another well-known dive spot is Rosalie Moller, a cargo ship that was also sunk during World War II and now lies at a depth of around 50 meters.
 The wreck is home to a variety of marine life, including schooling jacks and barracuda